How to search

 - Put phrases in quotes: “professional development” “special education”

 - To find research articles, try adding the words: “research methods”, data, results, discussion, study (not all of these words will appear in every article, so try using just a few or combining them in different ways.)

 - Try adding a keyword for a specific type of methodology -- quantitative, qualitative, ethnography, "case study", etc…

 - PsycInfo allows you to specifically limit to quantitative or qualitative research articles

-- Look for a limit for scholarly journal articles or peer-reviewed articles (Peer-reviewed articles are considered to be the highest quality of research)
+- Look for a limit for scholarly journal articles or peer-reviewed articles (Peer-reviewed articles are generally considered to be the highest quality of academic research)

 Getting the Articles

 Many of the articles you find will be available online.
 If you don’t see the full text on the database you are searching, use the Get It button to see if the full text of the article is available through another source.

 If you find a citation to something that we don’t own, most of the time we can borrow it from another library.
 PLEASE ALLOW YOURSELF ENOUGH TIME to do this!
 Most of the time you will get articles very quickly, but it may take up to 2-5 business days for articles and 5-7 business days for books (or longer if you are off campus).
 Click on “Request an Interlibrary Loan” on the library home page or “Not available?
 Request from Interlibrary Loan” from the Get It menu.
 For more information, see our Interlibrary Services page.